WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2020-11-11-upgrade-microservice-net-core-3-1-net-5-0.md

 ## Update CI pipeline

-There are no changes required in the CI pipeline because the solution is built-in Docker.
-Therefore, I have to update the Dockerfile.
+There are no changes required in the CI pipeline because the solution is built in Docker.
+Therefore, you have to update the Dockerfile.
 Replace the following two lines:

 <script src="https://gist.github.com/WolfgangOfner/3d8fe7ec7dd8b6c1c82c4e99418c200b.js"></script>